Ajab Gazabb Love: Plot

 The story revolves around Rajveer, a hard-working, rich youngster who is the heir of his father, Yashvardhan Grewal, and his company, Grewal Motors Co.
 When Rajveer falls in love with Madhuri, he realises that she hates all rich people, and has much sympathy for poor families.
 Therefore, Rajveer starts a drama, in which he pretends to be poor along with his family to gain Madhuri's love.
-However, when Madhuri's elder brother Karan Singh Chauhan, arrives to meet Rajveer's family, he begins to suspect him, and as the truth slowly foils out, mayhem strikes!
+However, when Madhuri's elder brother Karan Singh Chauhan, arrives to meet Rajveer's family, he begins to suspect him, and the truth begins to come out.